 The Interest Rate

 The biggest factor that will determine how much your CD will earn is the interest rate.
-You’re probably aware that interest is the money your money earns while you’re keeping in an account like a CD, and that the interest rate is the percentage of money your money will earn.
-However, you might not know that credit unions and banks have different ways they talk about interest
+You’re probably aware that interest is the money your money earns while you’re keeping in a savings account or investment account like a CD, and that the interest rate is the percentage of money your money will earn.
+However, you might not know that credit unions and banks have different ways they talk about interest.

 Got questions about CD interest rates?
 Ask us!

 Speaking of months, you’ll also need to know how long you’ll have the CD open, otherwise known as the term.
-If you have a CD with a term you can measure in years, like 12 months, 24 months or even 60 months, all you have to do is multiply your deposit by the APY.
-However, if you have a short-term CD that’s less than a year, or a year and a few months, you’ll have to do a bit more calculating.
+If you have a CD with longer terms you can measure in years, like 12 months, 24 months or even 60 months, all you have to do is multiply your deposit by the annual percentage yield, or APY.
+However, if you have a short-term CD with a maturity date that is less than a year in the future, or a year and a few months, you’ll have to do a bit more calculating.